nodejs/node/GOVERNANCE.md

 Any community member or contributor can ask that something be reviewed by the CTC by logging a GitHub issue.
-Any Collaborator, CTC member, or the moderator can bring the issue to the CTC's attention by applying the `ctc-review` label.
+Any Collaborator, CTC member, or the meeting chair can bring the issue to the CTC's attention by applying the `ctc-review` label.
 If consensus-seeking among CTC members fails for a particular issue, it may be added to the CTC meeting agenda by adding the `ctc-agenda` label.

-Prior to each CTC meeting, the moderator will share the agenda with members of the CTC.
+Prior to each CTC meeting, the meeting chair will share the agenda with members of the CTC.
 CTC members can also add items to the agenda at the beginning of each meeting.
-The moderator and the CTC cannot veto or remove items.
+The meeting chair and the CTC cannot veto or remove items.

 The CTC may invite persons or representatives from certain projects to participate in a non-voting capacity.

-The moderator is responsible for summarizing the discussion of each agenda item and sending it as a pull request after the meeting.
+The meeting chair is responsible for summarizing the discussion of each agenda item and sending it as a pull request after the meeting.

 Due to the challenges of scheduling a global meeting with participants in several timezones, the CTC will seek to resolve as many agenda items as possible